py2many/py2many/README.md

 }
 ```

-The decorator chooses the right C++ method to call for you.
+The decorator then chooses the right C++ method to call for you.